shakthiramasamy/shakthiramasamy.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-Fun facts: I swam across the Krishna River, I have a cat, and I can walk really fast.